Salesforce Success Story: 3X ROI Within 12 Months

 Salesforce Flow Automation That Saved 500+ Work Hours

 In the modern enterprise, “time is money” is no longer just a cliché—it is an operational mandate.
-For Global Logistics Pro (GLP), a mid-sized supply chain firm, the cost of manual labor wasn’t just found in salaries; it was found in the “invisible leaks” of their CRM.
+For Global Logistics Pro (GLP), a mid-sized supply chain firm, the cost of manual labour wasn’t just in salaries; it was in the “invisible leaks” of their CRM.

-By the time GLP reached 200 employees, their Salesforce instance had become a digital filing cabinet rather than an engine of growth.
-Administrative “debt” the time spent on manual data entry, clicking through screens, and fixing human errors had reached a breaking point.
-This case study explores how GLP utilized Salesforce Flow to automate three core business pillars, ultimately saving over 500 work hours every month.
+By the time GLP reached 200 employees, they had transformed their Salesforce instance into a digital filing cabinet rather than an engine of growth.
+Administrative “debt” – the time spent on manual data entry, clicking through screens, and fixing human errors – had become unmanageable.
+This case study explores how GLP utilised Salesforce Flow to automate three core business pillars, ultimately saving over 500 work hours each month.

 The Crisis of Manual Velocity

 Before the automation initiative, GLP’s operations were governed by “The Spreadsheet Shuffle.”
-Despite having a robust Salesforce license, employees were performing tasks that felt more like clerical work than strategic management.
+Despite having a robust Salesforce licence, employees were performing tasks that felt more like clerical work than strategic management.

 The Three Primary Bottlenecks: